Orange-OpenSource/a11y-guidelines/src/en/articles/watch-december-january-2022.md

 - Better manage focus with CSS: https://css-tricks.com/standardizing-focus-styles-with-css-custom-properties/
 - Visible labels and accessible names (fr): https://www.tanaguru.com/labels-visibles-et-noms-accessibles/
 - A vanillia JS to set a pause button in GIFs, great: https://github.com/adamchaboryk/gifa11y
-- WCAG criterion “2.2.2 pause, hide, stop” and prefers-reduced-motion, how to do it: https://hiddedevries.nl/en/blog/2021-12-03-meeting-2-22- pause-stop-hide-with-prefers-reduced-motion
+- WCAG criterion “2.2.2 pause, hide, stop” and prefers-reduced-motion, how to do it: https://hiddedevries.nl/en/blog/2021-12-03-meeting-2-22-pause-stop-hide-with-prefers-reduced-motion
 - Flash, animation and a11y, the base: https://tetralogical.com/blog/2022/01/10/animations-and-flashing-content/
 - Lots of little tips on this site, here, hide content from all users, nice: https://dev.to/carlosespada/a11y-tips-hide-elements-for-all-users-3f9m
 - Everything you need to know about content headings and the a11y, complete: https://www.a11yproject.com/posts/how-to-accessible-heading-structure/
 - Accessible DOM and chrome devtools: https://developer.chrome.com/blog/full-accessibility-tree/
 - Interesting WCAG valid or invalid field label examples: https://www.tpgi.com/labeling-the-point-scenarios-of-label-misuse-in-wcag/?utm_source=swlinks-tw
-- Difference between HTML and ARIA boolean attributes, all explained: https://hiddedevries.nl/en/blog/2022-01-12-boolean-attributes-in-html-and-aria-whats-the -difference
+- Difference between HTML and ARIA boolean attributes, all explained: https://hiddedevries.nl/en/blog/2022-01-12-boolean-attributes-in-html-and-aria-whats-the-difference

 ## Mobile app, mobile web